web-engineering/web-engineering-textbook/source/code.md

 Here the method `update_all` is used.
 The cop  [SkipsModelValidations](https://docs.rubocop.org/rubocop-rails/cops_rails.html#railsskipsmodelvalidations) warns against using it method because it skips validations.
 The programmer is aware of this fact an still choses to use the method.
-Do keep rubocop from complaining or automatically replacing the code this cop is disabled for one line of code.
+To keep rubocop from complaining or automatically replacing the code,this cop is disabled for one line.

 ## Example Linter for JavaScript: ESLint